-Opportunity will be given to students to interact with young children through visits to the local preschool and primary school.
+The opportunity will be given to students to interact with young children through visits to the local pre-school and primary school.
 The purpose of this interaction is to observe children in different settings and to gain experience in understanding and relating to their individual needs.
-Students will also be required to take home for a weekend the 'Real Care Baby' (infant simulator) and care for it.
-The study of Exploring Early Childhood will support students in developing a commitment to and capacity for lifelong learning in this area.
-This may lead to further post-school study at University, TAFE or vocational training in the context of the workplace.
-Learning may also continue through ongoing life experiences as an area of personal interest.
+Exploring Early Childhood can lead to post-school study at University, TAFE or Vocation Training in early childhood services.